-You’re in-lone search will also show pilot network companies.
-These companies maintain have a network of pilots that they can connect you with.
+Your online search will also show pilot network companies.
+These companies maintain a network of pilots that they can connect you with.
 Because this is how most drone pilots get jobs when they’re just starting out, you can generally expect to get more inexperienced pilots.
 This doesn’t mean they’re bad, but it would not be my preferred way to find a pilot.
 Especially for your wedding day.

 Questions To Ask Your Wedding Drone Photographer